kosamad/SomScience/README.md

 * [Web Disability Simulator](https://chromewebstore.google.com/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - to view the website under different accesibiity filters.

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - to spell check the webpage and readme file.

+---

+## Testing

+FINISH THIS SECTION

+---

+## Deployment & Local Development

+### Deployment

+The SomScience website is deployed using GitHub pages - (DEPLOYED SITE LINK)

+1. Login (or signup) to Github.
+2. Navigate to the project repository,[]().
+3. WRITE FOLLOWING INSTRUCTIONS IN OWN HAND
+4. Click the settings button.
+5. Select pages in the left hand navigation menu.
+6. From the source dropdown select main branch and press save.
+7. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

+### Local Development